Auxeno/diamond-ppo/readme.md

 ## Custom Networks

-Provide your own network architecture by passing a network class:
+Provide your own network architecture by passing an `nn.Module` network class that has the following attributes and signatures:

 ```python